System Design Space

 The AGI ambition is decomposed into measurable milestones: games, science, and practical tools.
 That reduces strategic execution risk.

-Path from research to impact
+From research to practical impact

 DeepMind repeatedly transfers methods from demo-like domains into areas with measurable real-world impact, from Go to biology and optimization.

-Governance and trust matter
+Governance and trust

 As model autonomy and impact increase, transparent decisions on safety, accountability, and public communication become architecture-level concerns.